Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 This data allow for (counterfactual) predictions of policy effects for 26 million people (45\% of the population) living in 3,380 municipalities without PAYT.

 Variables come from a variety of sources.
 Waste generation and management costs are from the National Environmental Protection Agency (ISPRA).
 Municipal socio-economic attributes are from the National Institute of Statistics (ISTAT) and web scraping the online database of comuni-italiani.it.
-Political variables on, e.g., municipal elections and mayors' characteristics are obtained from the Ministry of the Interior upon request.
+Political variables on, e.g., municipal elections and mayors' characteristics are obtained from the Ministry of the Interior.
 Geographic variables measuring, e.g., the distance to waste treatment sites are geocoded using the software R and data of the European Pollution Release and Transfer Register (E-PRTR).

 At the time of writing, there is no open-source database on PAYT prices in Italy.
-I acquired the list of PAYT municipalities from the National Environmental Protection Agency (ISPRA), the National Association of Italian Municipalities (ANCI), and from waste hauling companies.\footnote{E.g., Aimag, Ascit, Clara, Dolomiti Energia, Hera, Iren, SEAB, Soraris, etc.} I collected a cross-section of price data directly from municipalities and companies upon request, and indirectly from municipal balance sheets.
+I acquired the list of PAYT municipalities from the National Environmental Protection Agency (ISPRA), the National Association of Italian Municipalities (ANCI), and from waste management companies.\footnote{E.g., Aimag, Ascit, Clara, Dolomiti Energia, Hera, Iren, SEAB, Soraris, etc.} I collected a cross-section of price data directly from municipalities and waste companies, and indirectly from municipal balance sheets.
 Each municipality sets the same price over the three post-policy years analyzed in this study.
-Detailed information on data management, variable names and descriptive statistics is presented in Appendix \ref{Sec:appendixA}.
+Variables are described in Appendix \ref{Sec:appendixA}.

-\subsection{Summary Statistics}
+\subsection{Summary statistics}

-Table \ref{tab:nevertreated} compares key attributes of never-treated (non-PAYT) and treated (PAYT) units before policy.\footnote{To simplify the exposition, variable values are averaged over all years but interpretation of summary statistics does not change when values are averaged over individual years.} The main outcomes are kilograms of per capita unsorted (UW), recycling waste (RW), and total (TW) which is the sum of the previous two.
-Full summary statistics of the included attributes are presented in Tables \ref{table:des_appendix} and \ref{table:var_desc} in Appendix \ref{Sec:appendixA}.
-Relevant predictors are discussed in the next section.
+Table \ref{tab:nevertreated} compares attributes of never-treated (non-PAYT) and treated (PAYT) units before policy.\footnote{To simplify the exposition, variable values are averaged over all years but interpretation of summary statistics does not change when values are averaged over individual years.} The main outcomes are yearly kilograms of per capita unsorted (UW), recycling waste (RW), and total (TW) which is the sum of the previous two.
+Municipal socio-economic characteristics such as average household size, income per capita, social deprivation index, commuting intensity, and migration flows are based on annual population data.
+Table \ref{table:var_desc} in Appendix presents a detailed description of all variables and units of measurement.
+The relevant groups of predictors are discussed in the next section.

 Municipalities generate relatively more RW than UW on average.
 Managing one unit of UW costs on average twice as much as RW.
 However, municipal unit costs are largely heterogeneous, and for some of these municipalities (40\%) unit costs of RW are higher than those of UW.
 Table \ref{tab:nevertreated} also shows that average costs for UW are slightly higher in per capita terms.
 Per capita costs indicate that one individual on average spends about \EUR{}100 per year for waste services, and pays the most for unsorted waste.\footnote{Municipal p.c. costs approximate household expenditures as, in Italy, municipalities are cost minimizers such that fee revenues finance total waste management costs, a principle known as budget balance.} This implies that UW reductions that do not translate into RW increases will potentially drive cost savings for both households and municipalities.
 Previous studies point to education and income levels as key determinants of policy adoption and effectiveness \citep[see, e.g.,][]{Gradus2019, Kinnaman2006}.
 In my sample, PAYT is implemented in municipalities with on average slightly higher income and comparable education levels.